yuri/ngcourse/handout/08-advanced-promises.md

 This latter approach is less common today but is worth adopting since it is closer to the native promise creation in ES6.

-However, beware of a very common JavaScript antipattern that involves unnecessary creation of new promises.
-This often goes by the name of "Deferred Antipatern", but it applies equally to the ES6-style promise constructor.
+However, beware of a very common JavaScript anti-pattern that involves unnecessary creation of new promises.
+This is often called the "Deferred Anti-pattern", but it applies equally to the ES6-style promise constructor.
 In most cases, you do not need to create new promises from scratch and resolve them yourself.
 If you got a promise from another function, you should use that promise's `.then()` method to create further promises.
 It is almost never a